peterrakolcza/Artillery_Sidewinder_X1_Upgrades/README.md

 In order to avoid the problem, when printing with Octoprint/Pronterface etc… put the TFT in “Listening Mode” pressing on the button:
 ```
-Menu =>Settings=>Connection=>ON
+Menu => Settings => Connection => ON
 ```

 ### 📌 Note:

-- This limitation is not due to bugs on the TFT firmware but itis  an hardware limitation on MKS GEN L v1.0 main board
+- This limitation is not due to bugs on the TFT firmware but it is an hardware limitation on MKS GEN L v1.0 main board
 - The mode state is stored on FLASH allowing to restore the mode at startup.
 This allows to power on/off the printer remotely and to control the printer via USB without the need of any touch (from the user) on the display to engage the mode